 The New York City Housing Authority (NYCHA), the largest public housing authority in North America, was created in 1935 to provide decent, affordable housing for low- and moderate-income New Yorkers.
-NYCHA is home to roughly 1 in 16 New Yorkers across over 177,569 apartments within 335 housing developments through public housing, Section 8, and PACT/RAD programs.
-NYCHA serves over 339,900 residents in 162,143 apartments within 277 housing developments through the conventional public housing program (Section 9).
-NYCHA also serves 29,789 authorized residents in 15,426 units within 58 developments that have been converted under the Permanent Affordability Commitment Together (PACT) program.
-In addition, NYCHA connects residents to opportunities in financial empowerment, business development, career advancement, and educational programs.
+NYCHA is home to 1 in 17 New Yorkers, providing affordable housing to 528,105 authorized residents through public housing and Permanent Affordability Commitment Together (PACT) programs as well as Section 8 housing.
+NYCHA has 177,569 apartments in 2,411 buildings across 335 conventional public housing and PACT developments.
+In addition, NYCHA connects residents to critical programs and services from external and internal partners, with a focus on economic opportunity, youth, seniors, and social services.
 With a housing stock that spans all five boroughs, NYCHA is a city within a city.
-View NYCHA's 2022 Fact Sheet.
+View NYCHA's 2023 Fact Sheet.

 Audio Description: This is the New York Housing Authority's (NYCHA) video playlist.
 It features many videos highlighting NYCHA's mission to keep homes permanently affordable and preserve resident rights and protections.

 Playback issues?
 Watch the video in your browser.